-A PASTOR'S PERSPECTIVE
+A PASTOR'S PERSPECTIVE: On the Bible

-Biblically Literacy: Increasing a congregation's Bible knowledge by Timothy Sprankle
+Biblical Literacy: Increasing a Congregation's Bible knowledge by Timothy Sprankle

 My daughter asked me the other day if she could underline in her Bible.
 I said an emphatic, "Yes."

 Unprompted, she added, "Samuel is my favorite book.
 I like reading about David."
 And I liked hearing that she likes reading.